philippa-Formosa/Microchallenge-4/README.md

 #### Hiccups

-- A lots of lots of hiccups with the code, it was a platform for study for all of us
+- A lots of lots of hiccups with the code, it was a platform for study for all of us as we were always in group with had people who knew more about coding then we did.
+But the fablab team helped us and showed us how eahc system worked on its own.
 - The behaviour of the biomateriel, next time mold a bigger one than the exact shape and be aware of the shrink
 - Some hiccups with the inside sturcture of the object
+- Coming to the last 20min of thes eproject we had a fault in the electronics this made us not manage to take the ball with all the sensors to the workshop, never the less are good reserch designers we are we had some other tools up our sleave to see how to make this workshop still create the data we wanted.

 #### Open-source design and fabrication files